Pāḷi-Thai Tipiṭaka Notation

 Digital Sajjhāya Recitation Sound 2017

 The Pāḷi Tipiṭaka Notation is the final phase of the World Tipiṭaka Project (1999-present).
-It aims to integrate the traditional Pāḷi transliteration of monastic culture into the Pāḷi phonetic transcription in modern linguistics, as well as, to create a new notation in musical symbol as an international standard.
-Based on the World Tipiṭaka Patent No. 46390 and pronunciation rules of the Pāḷi Tipiṭaka Grammar of old, Dr. Sasi Pongsarayuth, Associate Professor of music from Chulalongkorn University, proposed an international musical notation for the new Pāḷi Tipiṭaka transcription in order to replicate the recitation sound of the Tipiṭaka scriptures.
-In order to transcribe the Pāḷi sound into the new notation, 95 different symbols have to be created.
-There are altogether newly-designed 225,964,457 symbols to be typesetted digitally for the forty-volume set of the World Tipiṭaka in phonetic manuscript.
-The Pāḷi Tipiṭaka Notation was the result of an interdisciplinary research which in 2019 received an award for the best research from Chulalongkorn University.
+It aims to integrate the traditional Pāḷi transliteration of monastic culture into the Pāḷi phonetic transcription in modern linguistics, as well as to create a new notation in musical symbol as an international standard.
+Based on the World Tipiṭaka Patent No. 46390 and pronunciation rules of the Pāḷi Tipiṭaka Grammar of old, Dr. Sasi Pongsarayuth, Associate Professor of music from Chulalongkorn University, proposed an international musical notation for the new Pāḷi Tipiṭaka transcription, in order to replicate the recitation sound of the Tipiṭaka scriptures.
+To transcribe the Pāḷi sound into the new notation, 95 different symbols have to be created.

 Pāḷi Phonetic Transcription 2014

 In 2017, the recording of the Pāḷi Tipiṭaka Notation or the Digital Sajjhāya Recitation Sound was successfully synthesized into electronic devices as manufacturing prototypes for smart phone and tablet models.
-An example of Sajjhāya electronic device was selected for Digital Big Bang Exhibition in Bangkok 2019.
+An example of a Sajjhāya electronic device was selected for Digital Big Bang Exhibition in Bangkok 2019.

-In 2020, the Pāḷi Tipiṭaka Notation was retypesetted electronically in a new parallel corpus for the digital database which can be published with four different sets of the phonetic alphabet combinations for study and easy pronunciation worldwide; namely:
+Today, the Pāḷi Tipiṭaka Notation is typeset electronically in a new parallel corpus for the digital database, which can be published with four different sets of the phonetic alphabet combinations for study and easy pronunciation.The Pāḷi Notation Project was selected by National Research Council of Thailand to exhibit at the 48th International Exhibition of Inventions Geneva and finally received a medal and certificate for one of the best research innovations.

 1. Pāḷi-Roman Script Notation